Electronic Funds Transfer (EFT) FAQ

 The back of your EFT invoice has an EFT form, or download the form here.
 Complete the information and send to the address listed.

 Does the billing plan change when I enroll for EFT?

-it will automatically renew to a 12-pay installment plan (monthly installments).
+it will automatically renew to a 10 or 12 pay installment plan.

 What happens when I cancel my EFT enrollment?

-When you cancel EFT enrollment, normal billing will continue, but installment service charges will apply.
-If the billing
+When you cancel your EFT enrollment, normal billing will continue, but installment service charges will apply.
+If the

-plan was a 12-payment plan, (only available for EFT customers) the billing will be changed to either a 9-payment or
+billing plan was an EFT 10 Pick a Day, or EFT 12 Payment Plan, the billing will be changed to either a 9-payment or

 4-payment plan.
 Please consult your agent.

 You can enroll in EFT at any time.

 If you enroll when your agent submits a new business application, installments will be due monthly on the effective